Locally solvable maximal subgroups in division rings

+{\it \textbf{Proof of Theorem~\ref{theorem_1.2}}}.
+It suffices to prove that $[D:F]<\infty$, for then, as we have just seen, the group $M$ may be viewed as a linear group.
+It follows that $M$ is solvable and all results follow from Theorem \ref{theorem_3.14}.

-First, we show that $[D:F]<\infty$.
-Since $M$ is non-abelian, Lemma \ref{lemma_normalized} says that $F(M)=D$.
-Let $T=\tau(M)$ be the unique maximal periodic normal subgroup of $M$.
-If $T$ is non-abelian, then by the same arguments used in the beginning of the proof of Theorem \ref{theorem_3.6} we conclude that $[D:F]<\infty$; we are done.
-We may therefore suppose that $T$ is abelian.
-There are two possible cases.
+Since $M$ is non-abelian, Lemma \ref{lemma_3.7} says that $F(M)=D$.
+Let $\tau(M)$ be the unique maximal periodic normal subgroup of $M$.
+If $\tau(M)$ is non-abelian, then the same arguments used in the beginning of the proof of Theorem \ref{theorem_1.1} shows that $[D:F]<\infty$, finishing our proof.
+Otherwise, $\tau(M)$ is abelian, and we have two possible cases.

-\textit{Case 1: }$T\not\subseteq F$.
+\textit{Case 1: }$\tau(M)\not\subseteq F$.